kierdwyn/Stream-Clustering-with-Dynamic-Estimation-of-Emerging-Local-Densities_cpp/README.md

 This is the implementation of paper: Ziyin Wang, Gavriil Tsechpenakis. " Stream Clustering with Dynamic Estimation of Emerging Local Densities", ICPR 2018.

-This is a cpp implementation, not wrapped for Matlab.
+This is a cpp implementation generating a DLL, can be called from python.

 Please see details in code.